mona-alrayes/Backend_Adv_Task2/ReadME.txt

-1- run the script DATABASE.PHP to execute the database and the table 2- go to file db/Database.php and change password of the database to " " 3- to run the project with terminal php S localhost:8000
+1- run the script DATABASE.sql to execute the database and the table 2- go to file db/Database.php and change password of the database to " " 3- to run the project with terminal php S localhost:8000